ferily7/info343-final-project/README.md

 * Budgeting on a per-traveler basis.
 * Code optimization at points (Dialog popups for example reused a lot of code).
 * Sidebar not highlighting current trip when making a new trip.
-* Date on calendar not in mm/dd format, but in dd/mm format
+* Date on calendar not in mm/dd format, but in dd/mm format.
-* Week box going from Sunday to Saturday instead of Monday to Sunday
+* Week box going from Sunday to Saturday instead of Monday to Sunday.
-* Cost appearing as 0 (and being unable to delete it) on Itinerary edit box if no cost was specified
+* Cost appearing as 0 (and being unable to delete it) on Itinerary edit box if no cost was specified.
+* Error message appearing in wrong areas, potentially.